 - The underlying cause of the pain

 In New York, you will also be required to show that you suffered physical injuries in the car accident that are directly related to your emotional distress.

 - Emotional distress inflicted negligently: The negligent actions of another person directly led to your emotional distress.

-- “Zone of Danger”: A form of claim that can be made for the trauma of witnessing death or serious harm to an immediate family member.
+- “Zone of Danger”: This form of claim can be made for the trauma of witnessing death or serious harm to an immediate family member.